Content on this page was generated by AI and has not been manually reviewed.

 Is F5 VPN the same as SSL VPN?

 In practice, F5 VPN uses SSL VPN technology via BIG-IP APM for remote access, but the real distinction is its policy-driven access model rather than just a tunnel.
 SSL is common for user connections, while the APM layer enforces who can access what.
+What is turn off vpn and when to disable a VPN for privacy, speed, and troubleshooting 2026

 What authentication methods does F5 APM support?